 - Your business will have greater control in an agency arrangement, which may be an important issue for certain types of products (for example, those for which brand image is crucial).
 However, as principal, your business would generally be liable for the acts of the agent.

 - Competition rules generally do not apply to a genuine agency relationship, that is, if the agent bears no significant financial or commercial risk in relation to its agency activities.

 - There are specific laws in the UK, and the European Union, which apply to commercial agents, but which do not apply to distributorship arrangements.

-If you have any queries about the content of this checklist, please contact Roger Wilkinson or Alistair Wells.
+If you have any queries about the content of this checklist, please contact Roger Wilkinson.